Kinder KZ: After the war

+The camp was liberated by the Red Army on January 19, 1945.

 In the first days of the end of the German occupation in Łódź (after January 19, 1945) older children left the camp and went alone to their family homes.
 Some of the younger did so too, but soon afterwards they returned to the camp, because they could not cope with life outside its fence.
 Hence, they were taken by the reviving services and charity and care organizations.

 In February 1945, an undefined unit of the Red Army was located in the camp.
 This unit left the place after a few months.

 After this episode, their former owners returned to their pre-war houses in the area.
 Wooden camp buildings created during its construction - mainly large barracks "Haus IX" and "Haus X" - were most likely demolished by the owners (if not by the surrounding population) of the plots on which they stood.
 Also, probably the first to be liquidated was a 2-meter wooden fence and used for various purposes by local residents.

 In the 1960s, a housing estate consisting of 4-storey blocks of flats was erected in and around the former camp as part of a thorough reconstruction of this peripheral area of the city.
 All wooden buildings were demolished, often in poor technical condition.
 Also stone, if they collided with the location of new blocks.